PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

-- In 2019, West region generated the most sales revenue (185K), while South region generated the least sales revenue from all four regions with 89K.
+- In 2019, West region generated the most **sales revenue (185K)**, while South region generated the least sales revenue from all four regions with **89K**.
 -	In 2020, sales distribution across all four regions remained similar.
-West region lead sales department with 337K sales revenue while South region generated the least sales revenue with 164K.
+West region lead sales department with **337K sales revenue** while South region generated the least sales revenue with **164K**.
 -	All four regions improved their sales revenue significantly from 2019 to 2020.
-South region increased their sales revenue by 84%, West region by 82%, Central region by 81% and East region by 64%.
+South region increased their sales revenue by **84%**, West region by **82%**, Central region by **81%** and East region by **64%**.

 <br>